Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 - Cycle Time - 5 Days
 ## Gap Week

-Note: Week of March 18, Jordan largely paused invitations and regrouped, and resumed invitations week of March 25.
+Note: Week of March 18, Jordan largely paused invitations and regrouped, and resumed invitations March 29 with the start of the Above The Chaos Tour.
 ## Cycle 7: Expansion Out to 34 Co-Creators

 22. Stuart Levine